 95. Management and control of departmental slipways

-(1) Part 3 Division 1 applies to slipways under the direct control of the department.
+(1) Part 3 Division 1 applies to slipways under the direct control of the Department.

-(2) The official designated by the Director General as the “regional coordinator” for a region in which any slipways under the control of the department are situated shall have the management and control of those slipways.
+(2) The official designated by the Director General as the “regional coordinator” for a region in which any slipways under the control of the Department are situated shall have the management and control of those slipways.

 [Regulation 95 inserted in Gazette 20 Jun 2000 p.
 3044.]